 The budget backpacker has a few options when it comes to staying connected on the road.
 Some networks offer the option of using an international plan while staying with your local network.
-Google’s Project Fi, for example might be a good choice for some.
+Google’s Project Fi, for example, might be a good choice for some.

 Alternatively, you could use a global SIM, offered by companies like WorldSIM.
 These tend to offer more expensive rates, but give greater convenience.
-They are useful for the business traveller, or for anyone who needs to remain immediately reachable wherever they are.
+They are useful for the business traveler, or for anyone who needs to remain immediately reachable wherever they are.

 Sometimes, a period of disconnection is valuable.
-It offers time to ponder, to process, and to build self-reliance, but if you absolutely need to stay connected, then for the budget-conscious traveller there is only one way to go.
+It offers time to ponder, to process, and to build self-reliance, but if you absolutely need to stay connected, then for the budget-conscious traveler there is only one way to go.
 Use a local SIM!
 It will not only give you cheaper rates, but can get you access to some local promos for calls and data usage.

 If your phone is not unlocked then you will not be able to fit it with any other SIM.
 Contact your network provider to do this.
 You also might want to use a dual SIM phone, which would allow you to stay available on your home number and your new local SIM.

-In some countries foreigners are forbidden from purchasing SIM Cards, and others make it quite difficult.
+In some countries, foreigners are forbidden from purchasing SIM Cards, and others make it quite difficult.
 In Pakistan for example, it is very difficult for a foreigner to buy a SIM, but other foreigner-friendly countries like Thailand will greet you at the airport with the opportunity to buy a local SIM.

 Buy the right local SIM and those at home won’t be out of reach